Support services in the Taranaki Region

 Biographical Info

 We are a Non-Profit Organisation that looks after people with memory concerns, their carers/whānau and support people.
-We are a team of 9 that covers Taranak, including three of us based in South Taranaki.
+We are a team of 14 that covers Taranaki, including three based in South Taranaki.
 We run education sessions, support groups for carers and Alz cafes for people with memory concerns and their carer, whānau or support person.
-We run a day programme in Hawera where clients come to us Tuesdays and Fridays for socialisation, cognitive activities and much more.
+We run day programmes in New Plymouth (4 times a week Tuesday to Friday) and Hawera (2 times a week, Tuesdays and Fridays) where clients come to us for socialisation, cognitive activities and much more.
 We work closely with other MDTs to ensure the very best outcomes and supports are available for our clients.

 Categories: General Wellbeing, Mental Health and Counselling